-NEW DELHI: TP-LINK and Cisco cornered 34% share of India's Ethernet switch market shipments in the first quarter of calendar year 2016, According to 6Wresearch, which said that the total shipments value reached over $200 million in the quarter.
+NEW DELHI: TP-LINK and Cisco cornered 34% share of India's Ethernet switch market shipments in the first quarter of the calendar year 2016, According to 6Wresearch, which said that the value of the total shipment reached over $200 million in the quarter.

 The report said that as many as seve OEMs shipped above 5,000 Ethernet switches.

-The study said that escalating number of internet subscribers in the country coupled with increasing adoption of advanced network solutions by the Corporate and Enterprise segment have fuelled the growth Ethernet Switches in the Indian market.
+The study said that the escalating number of internet subscribers in the country coupled with the increasing adoption of advanced network solutions by the Corporate and Enterprise segment has fuelled the growth Ethernet Switches in the Indian market.

 It said that rapid developments in telecom infrastructure along with technological advancements in communication and networking industry have accelerated the sales of these devices in the country.

-Emerging application segments including Healthcare, Hospitality and e-commerce have resulted in the increase in demand for enterprise switches in the country.
-However, lack of consumer awareness and absence of essential network infrastructure, especially in the remote parts of the country are some of the major factors restraining the growth of the India Ethernet switch market.
+Emerging application segments including Healthcare, Hospitality, and e-commerce have resulted in an increase in demand for enterprise switches in the country.
+However, a lack of consumer awareness and the absence of essential network infrastructure, especially in the remote parts of the country are some of the major factors restraining the growth of the India Ethernet switch market.

 Media Courtesy : Telecom Eeconomictimes